pochka15/devops-for-programmers-project-77/README.md

 ## Release tutorial

 ### Step 1.
-Create accounts and generate necessary keys and passwords
+Setup Yandex Cloud

 1. Create an account in the Yandex Cloud and install Yandex CLI
-2. Generate ssh keys for the Yandex Cloud: `make generate-ssh-keys`
-3. Generate yandex token: `make generate-yandex-token`
+2. Generate yandex token: `make generate-yandex-token`
     1. Note: generated token is saved in the `terraform/secrets.auto.tfvars`.
 This file is added to the gitignore.
 This is the only terraform variable which is set in the `tfvars` file.
 Other variables are passed via ansible.

+### Step 2.
+Create necessary keys and passwords

+1. Generate ssh keys for the Yandex Cloud: `make generate-ssh-keys`
-4. Create ansible vault password: `make vault-create-password password=my_password`
+2. Create ansible vault password: `make vault-create-password password=my_password`
     1. Note: password is saved in the `playground/vault-password.txt`.
 This file is added to the gitignore

-### Step 2.
+### Step 3.
 Create terraform infrastructure

 1. Set variables in the [all.yml](./ansible/group_vars/all/all.yml) and in the [vault.yml](./ansible/group_vars/all/vault.yml)
     1. Note: to encrypt vault: `make vault-encrypt group=all`
 2. Setup terraform infrastructure: `make terraform-setup`

-### Step 3.
+### Step 4.
 Setup webservers

 1. Set webservers variables in the [all.yml](./ansible/group_vars/webservers/all.yml) and in the [vault.yml](./ansible/group_vars/webservers/vault.yml)
     1. Note: to encrypt webservers vault: `make vault-encrypt group=webservers`
     2. Also: to get terraform output: `make -s terraform-show-output name=pg_host` ("name" parameter is optional)
 2. `make setup`

-### Step 3.
+### Step 5.
 Release application

 1. `make release`